Neill Lochery

-Neill Lochery (born 1965) is a Scottish author and leading historian on the modern history of Europe and the Mediterranean Middle East.
-He is a frequent contributor to newspapers and journal publications around the world.
+Neill Lochery (born 1965) is a Scottish author and historian on the modern history of Europe and the Mediterranean Middle East.
+He is a frequent contributor to newspapers.
 Lochery is Professor of Middle Eastern and Mediterranean Studies at University College London.

 Author

-He is the author of a series of critically acclaimed books.
-A number of his books focus on World War II.
+Some of Lochery's books focus on Portugal and on World War II.

-His international bestseller, Lisbon: War in the Shadows in the City of Light, 1939-1945, recounts the pivotal role the Portuguese capital, Lisbon, played during World War II and how the small European country, guided by its authoritarian leader, António de Oliveira Salazar, survived the war not only physically intact but also significantly wealthier.
-The book is set within the context of a country that was frantically trying to hold on to its self-proclaimed wartime neutrality, but it was increasingly caught in the middle of the economic, and naval, wars between the Allies and the Axis.

-In Brazil: The Fortunes of War, World War II and the Making of Modern Brazil, Lochery reveals a long-buried chapter of World War II, showing how the cunning statecraft and economic opportunism of Brazil's leaders, under the dictatorship of Getúlio Vargas, transformed it into a regional superpower and uncovers the little-known origins of one of the world’s emerging economic powerhouses.
+Lisbon: War in the Shadows in the City of Light, 1939-1945, for example, recounts the role the Portuguese capital, Lisbon, played during World War II.
+The book is set within the context of a country that was trying to hold on to its self-proclaimed wartime neutrality but was increasingly caught in the middle of the economic, and naval, wars between the Allies and the Axis.
+In 2017, he published Out of the Shadows: Portugal from Revolution to the Present Day, which provides an account of Portugal's first 40 years of democracy, which began with the 25 April Revolution in 1974.
+In 2020, Lochery released Porto: Gateway to the World.
+In Brazil: The Fortunes of War, World War II and the Making of Modern Brazil, Lochery writes that the statecraft and economic opportunism of Brazil's leaders, under the dictatorship of Getúlio Vargas, transformed it into a regional superpower.

-In 2013, he completed the first volume of a major work on the modern history of Portugal; Outside Looking In, 1933-1974.
-It tells the stories of the colourful array of international personalities who came to Lisbon during the one of the most controversial periods in its modern history, the period of the Portuguese Estado Novo.
-In his book Out of the Shadows, Neill Lochery provides an engaging and insightful account of Portugal's first 40 years of democracy that started from the Carnation Revolution in 1974.

-Lochery has additionally produced a series of books on the Middle East: The Resistible Rise of Benjamin Netanyahu (2016), Loaded Dice (2007), The View from the Fence (2005), Why Blame Israel (2004), The Difficult Road to Peace (1999) and The Israeli Labour Party (1997).
-The View from the Fence, was shortlisted for the 2006 Jewish Quarterly Wingate Prize and additionally featured in David Hare’s Broadway hit - The Wall.
+Lochery has additionally produced a series of books on the Middle East: The Resistible Rise of Benjamin Netanyahu (2016), Loaded Dice (2007), The View from the Fence (2005), Why Blame Israel?
+(2004), The Difficult Road to Peace (1999) and The Israeli Labour Party (1997).
+The View from the Fence, was shortlisted for the 2006 Jewish Quarterly Wingate Prize.